 You have to set out what it is you want to achieve and what does success looks like - want to beat last year’s figures in terms of sales?
 You need to understand what it is that you want to achieve in terms of traffic and revenue as well as understanding your type of customers as well as the various subgroups within, their behaviors, and habits.

 All going well, the festival season can be the most profitable time for an online business and can set you up nicely going into the new year.
 However, unless you cater to a very niche market, chances are you’ll find yourself facing some stiff competition.
 How do you stand out and get customers to the checkout page?

-For instance, let's say you have a gaming marketplace, selling consoles, games, controllers, etc - of course, you will need to ensure that the products you have listed on your store are still available from your vendor.
-For example, the PS5 will be a very popular but scarce item this year, if you list it as being available in your marketplace, it's vital that you keep an eye on your vendors inventory and have up-to-date product catalogs and pricing information listed on your site.
+For instance, let's say you operate a gaming marketplace, selling consoles, games, controllers, etc - of course, you will need to ensure that the products you have listed on your store are still available from your vendors.
+For example, the PS5 will once again, be a very popular but scarce item this year, if you list it as being available in your marketplace, it's vital that you have visibility on your vendors inventory and have up-to-date product catalogs and pricing information listed on your site.

 Leading from inventory, orders and their correct management is also a vital element for making the festival period successful for your online marketplace.

 The last thing you want is the nightmare scenario such as - a customer places an order but due to some mistake, it isn’t relayed back to the appropriate vendor or is forgotten about completely.
 Que irate customers who you now have to break the news that they won’t have their order in time for Christmas.

 In such a situation, offering a full refund is the bare minimum that you could do as it is likely to boil over even further - not only will that customer never buy from you again, chances are they will let their opinion be known online and your brand reputation will likely suffer as a result.
 Therefore, its crucial to make sure you have an adequate system in place to manage and route your orders back to the appropriate vendors.